-The crediting period is the time period for which GHG emission reductions generated by jurisdictional programs and nested projects and/or nested lower-level jurisdictional programs are eligible for issuance as VCUs.
-Note that certain components of jurisdictional programs and nested projects (e.g., the jurisdictional FREL and nested project baselines) are expected to change periodically and therefore are not set for the entirety of the crediting period.
+The crediting period is the time period for which GHG emission reductions generated by jurisdictional programs are eligible for issuance as VCUs.
+Note that certain components of jurisdictional programs (e.g., the jurisdictional FREL) are expected to change periodically and therefore are not set for the entirety of the crediting period.

-3.4.1 The program crediting period shall be 10 or 20 years, renewable for additional 10-year periods, for a maximum of 40 years of crediting.
+3.4.1 The program crediting period shall be 10 or 20 years renewable for additional 10-year periods, for a maximum of 40 years of crediting.

 Note - While the crediting period for jurisdictional REDD programs is at most 20 years, renewable up to a total of 40 years, permanence is addressed, in part, by assessing the capacity of the program design to ensure the permanence of the mitigation benefits in the long term.
-An appropriate level of buffer withholding will be determined based on the JNR Non-Permanence Risk Tool, as set out in Section 3.17.
+An appropriate level of buffer withholding is determined based on the JNR Non-Permanence Risk Tool, as set out in Section 3.15.9.